Henry Primakoff Award for Early-Career Particle Physics

 Rules & Eligibility

-This award recognizes outstanding elementary particle physics research performed by a physicist who must be within seven years of Ph.D. at the time of nomination, plus any career breaks.
+This award recognizes outstanding elementary particle physics research performed by a physicist who must have obtained their Ph.D. within seven years of the current nomination deadline, plus any career breaks.
 The research recognized could either be a single piece of work, or the sum of contributions.

 Nomination & Selection Process